|European Champion 2016|

 Paulo Futre won a European Cup with Porto in 1987.
 He was the best Portuguese player in the 1980's.
 He gained more than 40 caps for his country, representing it at the 1986 World Cup in Mexico.
 He played in Spain, France, Italy and Japan, most notably with Atlético Madrid and Porto.
 With Porto, he won the European Cup in 1987, putting on a Man of the match performance in the final against FC Bayern Munich.

 Liked Cristano Ronaldo, Pinga came from Madeira.
 He was one of the first major star players from Portugal and Porto during the 1930's.
 He started with Martimo in 1929.
 He joined Porto in 1930 and played until 1946.
 He is considered to be among Porto's greatest players.
 He became the key player of the victories in the 31–32 and 36–37 Campeonato de Portugal.
 For Portugal, he made his debut while playing for Martimo.
 He had 21 caps from 1930 and 1942.

 Fernando Peyroteo was born in Portuguese Angola.
-He played his entire career with Sporting CP, scoring 544 goals for them.
+He played his entire career with Sporting CP, between 1937 and 1949, scoring 544 goals for them.
 He was the star of the forward line known as Cinco Violino(Five Violins).
 He was the league top scorer 6 times.
 His goals-per-game ratio was arguably the best in the history of football, at 1.6 successful strikes per game.
 He played 20 times for Portugal during nearly 11 years between 1938 and 1949, scoring 14 goals.

-He is probably Portugal's greatest player.
 Along with Pele, he was considered to be the best player in the world during the 1960's.
 He helped Portugal reach third place at the 1966 World Cup, being the top goalscorer of the tournament with nine goals (including four in one match against North Korea) and received the Bronze Ball award.
 He won the Ballon d'Or award for European footballer of the year in 1965.
 He played for Benfica 15 out of his 22 years as a footballer.
 He won the European Cup in 1961.